 The focuser may be rotated 360 degrees so the user can put the focuser knobs in the most convenient position.
-To rotate the focuser loosen the rotator lock thumb screw slightly and rotate the focuser.
+To rotate the focuser loosen the rotator lock thumb screw slightly and turn the rotator.
 Once it is positioned where you want it, lock the thumb screw.
+The white screws around the rotator serve as bearings.
+They should all be maintained at the same tension so the rotator is stiff.

 The coarse focus knobs on either side of the focuser move the drawtube in and out smoothly to attain focus.
-On one side there is a separate fine focus knob.
+On one side there is a separate brass colored fine focus knob.
 This knob rotates 7 - 10 times with every single rotation of the coarse focus knobs.
 This permits extremely minute adjustments necessary to focus precisely at higher powers.